ericaraujophd/dbms/_sources/week1class1.md

-# Week 01 - Relational Model, SQL and more
+# Class 01 - Initial Instructions

 ![Our roadmap for this course](imgs/sql-mindmap.png)